cloudn1ne/MowgliRover/help/BTEnvNodes.md

 # BT Nodes for Environment variables
 ## Description

-Write environment variable {var} to blackboard variable {XXX_out}
+Load environment variable {var} to blackboard variable {XXX_out}
 XXX needs to match the extracted type.

 ## Returns

-SUCCESS if env variable has been been written to blackboard
+*SUCCESS* if env variable has been been written to blackboard

-FAILURE if no such env variable exists
+*FAILURE* if no such env variable exists

 ## Examples: